open/close all folders

 - Prince Of Orphans of Marvel's Immortal Iron Fist.
 The second arc was about a tournament between the Seven Cities of Heaven and their Immortal Weapons.
 Since it happens only once every seventy-seven years, and the weapons themselves aren't immortal (just the title and post, it seems), certain things are expected.
 However, one of the combatants defies them: he was at the last tournament, and if anything he's even more dangerous, and the heavy favorite.
 He mostly keeps to himself, and wears an all-concealing, plain, heavy brown robe.
 May actually be a minor subversion, as while he's certainly still wearing the robe when he fights, he turns into omnipresent green mist that seems to beat the shit out of his opponent from all sides.

-- The Jedi Knights, naturally.
+- The Jedi Knights of Star Wars, naturally.
 Maybe most obvious in The Phantom Menace, although Obi-Wan, Qui-Gon, and Darth Maul all drop their long outer robes before the big fight.

 - Neo wears a cassock in the last two movies.